homebound-team/truss/README.markdown

 Truss is a mini-framework for generating a Tachyons-ish TypeScript DSL for writing framework-agnostic CSS-in-JS (i.e. the truss DSL can be used in emotion, MUI, fela, etc.) that achieves both utility-class brevity and critical-css delivery.

+(I.e. Truss simply turns `Css.mt1.black.$` into `{ margin-top: 8px, color: black }` and then defers to Emotion/Fela/MUI to actually inject the CSS into the DOM.)

 See the "Why This Approach?" section for more rationale.

-Truss should generally support any CSS-in-JS framework without any customizations; currently the same `Css.ts`-generated DSL is verified to work all three of Material UI, Emotion, and Fela with no changes (see the integration-test directory for examples).
+Truss should generally support any CSS-in-JS framework without any customizations; currently the same generated `Css.ts` file can work with all three of Material UI, Emotion, and Fela with no changes (see the integration-test directory for examples).

 ## Quick Intro

-Truss generates a `Css.ts` file that exports a `Css` const that you use like:
+Truss generates a `src/Css.ts` file in your local project; this file exports a `Css` const that you use like:

 ```typescript
 import { Css } from "src/Css";